U2C9727A4/oorrp/SPECIFICATION.md

 Name is a human-readable name of the object, in ASCII.
 It cannot be used for object RPCs.
 oid is defined below.
 Both name and OID is unique to their respective objects.

+## Concurrency
+Concurrently accessing a OORRP object is not allowed.
+Due to this, implementions of OORRP must define a concurrency model for themselves.

 ## Object versioning
 OORRP is defined atomically.
 Objects, RPCs and error values may not be updated independently.